GhaaZaaal/PetStore/README.md

 ## 🙏 Credits

-This project is part of a learning journey into backend development.
+This project is part of a learning journey at **ALX Software Engineering** Program into backend development.
 Special thanks to the tutorials, documentation, and community resources that made this possible!